-- Short-term effects occur over the course of hours and days.
+- Short-term effects occur within hours and days.
 They are caused by the direct interaction of panaxosides with non-nuclear receptors (receptors and enzymes in the membrane and the cytoplasm).
 This includes relaxing effect on blood vessels by allosteric boosting of NO synthase 3 , effect on non-nuclear receptors in the brain, or cell membrane stabilizing effect.
-These effects are directly proportional to the current level of panaxosides in the blood.
+These effects are directly proportional to the current panaxoside levels in the blood.

-- Medium-term effects occur over days and weeks.
+- Medium-term effects occur within days and weeks.
 These effects are due to panaxoside interactions with nuclear receptors and subsequent gene expression change.
-They come with a delay of several days with respect to the panaxoside blood concentration curve because gene expression involves transcription of mRNA and translation of enzymes, which in humans lasts for many hours.
+They come with a delay of several days with respect to the panaxoside blood curve because gene expression involves transcription of mRNA and translation of enzymes, which in humans lasts for many hours.
 It takes a few days to establish a new level of protein that is affected by these nuclear receptors.
-Thus, for example, the anti-inflammatory effect of ginseng works by limiting the expression of cycloxygenase via the NF-κB nuclear receptor, the effect on the glucocorticoid receptor, increased expression of NO synthase 3 in the blood vessels, etc. (Note: Panaxoside mixture in NO synthase 3 acts both as an allosteric as well as an increased expression Of this enzyme.)
+For example, the anti-inflammatory effect of ginseng works by limiting the expression of cycloxygenase via the nuclear receptor NF-κB, the effect on the glucocorticoid receptor, increased expression of NO synthase 3 in the blood vessels, etc. (Note: Panaxoside mixture in NO synthase 3 acts both as an allosteric as well as an increased expression of this enzyme.)